owntone/owntone-server/docs/configuration.md

 }
 ```

-Each `airplay` section is meant to configure a named Airplay output: one named section per device.
+Each `airplay` section is meant to configure a named AirPlay output: one named section per device.
 It accepts the settings below.

 **Note:** The capitalisation of the device name is relevant.